Werner0/antimicrobial_peptides/README.md

 # DESCRIPTION
-A software pipeline that takes as input a multi-fasta file containing any type of nucleotide sequences, extracts open reading frames (ORFs) from the nucleotide sequences, translates the ORFs to peptides, and through multiple filtering steps derives candidate anti-microbial peptides.
+A software pipeline that takes as input a multi-fasta file containing any type of nucleotide sequences, extracts open reading frames (ORFs) from the nucleotide sequences, translates the ORFs to peptides, and through multiple filtering steps derives candidate antimicrobial peptides.
 NOTE: A single bacterial genome can be processed in less than five minutes but larger sequence sets can lead to memory and processor capacities being exceeded.

 # INSTALLATION
 The mamba package manager is needed to resolve installation of `libboost=1.73.0=h28710b8_12` for `dssp`: